mventura00/VRPsolvereasy/README.md

 ntask = 1 , means it is using 1 processor, but we can use up to 100 processors per job if we wanted to ...and in order to do that, we would need to 'parallelize our jobs', and python has some sort of 'parallel' package, and he sent me this information.
 The package to use is called "multiprocessing"...but read  more about it here: https://docs.python.org/3/library/multiprocessing.html

+So, if you'd like to parallelize your script (then you need to change the value of ntasks).